OpenUniverse

 OpenUniverse is a 3D Solar System simulator created by Raúl Alonso Álvarez.
-It uses OpenGL 1.1 (Implemented through Mesa 3D) to simulate the Solar system in complete 3D, including its planets and their major and minor moons, along with a few asteroids with real 3D models created from real data.
+It uses OpenGL 1.1 (implemented through Mesa 3D) to simulate the Solar System in complete 3D, including its planets and their major and minor moons, along with a few asteroids with real 3D models created from real data.
 OpenUniverse is free software distributed under the GNU General Public License.
 OU is compatible with Windows 95/98/NT/2000, Linux/Unix, and MacOS (Ported by Sandy Martel, download link lost), and OpenGL 1.1 drivers are required for the program to run correctly.
 A high-resolution texture pack is available on the SourceForge, and it is linked on the official website under the Download section.

-OU likely served as the inspiration for the much more widely-used interactive planetarium program Celestia, which in itself served as the inspiration for the infamous SpaceEngine procedural universe simulator.
+OU likely served as the inspiration for the much more widely used interactive planetarium program Celestia, which in itself served as the inspiration for the SpaceEngine procedural universe simulator.